viswanadh05/Stimulus-twit-PI/README.md

 This application code is a part of MIT Minor thesis project 'Reaction to stimulus based on personality'.

+Project: Reaction to stimulus based on user personality

+Team:
+- Viswanadh Bhaskarla
+- Aafia Pathan Khan

-Step to run the Project..
+Step to run the Project:
 1. Install node js in the project folder
 2. Import the project files
 3. npm install